 After experiencing a sexual assault, many survivors are concerned with their physical health.
 Below are options survivors have to ensure their physical health is maintained after an assault.

 If the assault happened within 5 days or less:

-You may go to Northeast Georgia Medical Center (NGMC) emergency room.
-NGMC is the regional hospital in our 6 county service area with an emergency department where Forensic Medical Exams are conducted in a private exam room.
+Please contact Rape Response at (770) 503-7273 for information on setting up a Forensic Medical Exam with us.
+Rape Response has a space set aside where Forensic Medical Exams are conducted in a private exam room.
 A Sexual Assault Nurse Examiner will collect evidence, examine and document any injuries and offer preventative treatment for possible pregnancy and sexually transmitted diseases.

 Survivors can get a Forensic Medical Exam without making a report to law enforcement (as long as the victim is 18 years or older).